Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure Pretraining: Results and Discussion

 \subsection{Downstream task II: nonlinear response prediction}

-This downstream task evaluates the transferability of the pretrained encoder by assessing its ability to infer ODMN parameters during the offline training stage and to predict nonlinear mechanical responses during the online prediction stage.
+This downstream task evaluates the transferability of the pretrained encoder by assessing its ability to infer ODMN parameters during offline training and predict nonlinear mechanical responses during online prediction.
 Accordingly, the evaluation comprises two complementary aspects.
 The first focuses on the fine-tuning behavior of the pretrained encoder when coupled with the ODMN.
 The second examines the accuracy of the inferred ODMNs in predicting nonlinear stress--strain responses for previously unseen microstructures.

-During the offline stage, the pretrained encoder was integrated with the ODMN and optimized in an end-to-end manner to infer the ODMN parameters that approximate the homogenized stiffness responses used for supervised training.
+During the offline stage, the pretrained encoder was integrated with the ODMN and optimized end-to-end to infer ODMN parameters that approximate the homogenized stiffness responses used for supervised training.
 Pretrained encoders with masking ratios ranging from 20\% to 90\% were considered, together with an additional baseline model trained entirely from scratch.

-The training curves shown in Fig.~\ref{fig:odmn_training_curves} demonstrate smooth and stable convergence for all configurations.
-Notably, although the model trained from scratch attains the lowest training error, it exhibits the largest validation error among all cases.
-This behavior reflects overfitting induced by the absence of pretrained structural priors.
-Without pretraining, the encoder learns a representation space that is weakly aligned with the physically meaningful manifold of microstructural features, allowing excessive adaptation to the supervised samples and resulting in poor generalization.
+As shown in Fig.~\ref{fig:odmn_training_curves}, all configurations exhibit smooth and stable convergence.
+However, the model trained from scratch yields the highest training error and the largest validation error among all cases, and exhibits the widest train--validation gap.
+This behavior suggests that, in the absence of pretrained structural priors, the encoder is initialized farther from a microstructural representation space that is effective for ODMN parameter inference.
+Consequently, the supervised optimization converges to a less favorable solution, resulting in both poorer fitting of the training data and weaker generalization to validation microstructures.
+In contrast, masked pretraining provides an encoder representation that is already informed by the underlying microstructural features, thereby reducing both training and validation errors while narrowing the generalization gap.

-The validation performance further underscores the importance of pretraining.
-As summarized in Fig.~\ref{fig:odmn_training_Summary}, the model pretrained with a masking ratio of 40\% achieves the lowest validation error of 2.4\%, whereas the model trained without pretraining yields a substantially higher validation error of 10.8\%.
-These results demonstrate that self-supervised pretraining promotes a structured and stable latent space, which in turn enhances the generalization capability of the inferred ODMN parameters and improves nonlinear response prediction for unseen microstructures.
+The validation results further confirm the importance of pretraining.
+As summarized in Fig.~\ref{fig:odmn_training_Summary}, the encoder pretrained with a masking ratio of 30\% achieves the lowest validation error of 2.59\%, whereas the model trained from scratch yields a validation error of 3.84\%.
+This corresponds to a relative reduction of approximately 33\%, demonstrating that masked pretraining substantially improves the generalization capability of the ODMN parameter inference model.